 Does Not Apply to Commercial Genetic Testing Program effective 6/1/2018

 Statin drugs are the primary pharmacologic treatment for hypercholesterolemia.
-Use of statin drugs are associated with an approximately 30% reduction in cardiovascular events across a wide variety of populations.
+Use of statin drugs are associated with an approximate 30% reduction in cardiovascular events across a wide variety of populations.
 Statin drugs can cause muscle-related side effects such as myalgia, myositis or rhabdomyolysis.
 This myopathy may be associated with genetic factors such as variants in the SLCO1B1 gene.

 Genetic testing for the presence of variants in the SLCO1B1 gene for the purpose of identifying individuals at risk of statin-induced myopathy is considered not medically necessary.